-There are three types of UV sterilizers; tray type, tube type-wet bulb (non-quartz lined), and tube type-dry bulb (quartz lined).
+There are three types of UV sterilizers: tray type, tube type-wet bulb (non-quartz lined), and tube type-dry bulb (quartz lined).
 Suggested wattages are 4-8 watts for 20-40 gallon aquariums, 20-25 watts for 50-100 gallons, and 40 watts for larger aquariums.
 Using this method of treating water is quite controversial amongst aquarists.
-Some consider it to be a waste of money, not all that effective, or suitable for fish-only, but unnatural for reef tanks, while others feel it does have its benefits for either type of system.
+Some consider it to be a waste of money, not all that effective, or suitable for fish-only but unnatural for reef tanks, while others feel it does have its benefits for either type of system.

-The consensus is that an aquarist that has a well maintained and uncrowded aquarium, as well as follows good quarantine procedures when introducing new specimens to their system, a UV light filter is not necessary.
+The consensus is that if an aquarist has a well maintained and uncrowded aquarium, as well as follows good quarantine procedures when introducing new specimens to their system, then a UV light filter is not necessary.
 For those that may be deciding on whether a UV light filter should be added or not, here are some other points to consider.

 - It is most effective when running 24/7.

 - It is most effective if the water is clear.

 - It is most effective if the bulb is new, or replaced regularly (at least every 6-8 months).

 - It is most effective if the UV light penetrates less than one inch of water.

 - Effectiveness can be hindered if the water passes too fast past the bulb.
 It is most effective if the exposure time of the water to the UV light is longer than one second.

 - The effectiveness of UV light can be hindered if there is a light blockage like a salt-encrusted bulb.